Toy Story: Writing

 Since Toy Story's script writers had little experience with feature films, they attended a seminar given by screenwriter Robert McKee.
 They were inspired by his guidance, based on Aristotle's Poetics, that the main character in a story should be defined by how they react to the obstacles they face, and that it is those obstacles that make characters interesting.
 Disney also appointed the duo Joel Cohen and Alec Sokolow and, later, Joss Whedon to help develop the script.
 Whedon thought that while the script did not work, it had "a great structure".
 He added the character of Rex and sought a pivotal role for a Barbie doll; the latter transformed into Bo Peep as Mattel would not license the character.
 Whedon also re-visioned Buzz Lightyear from being a dim-witted but cheerful and self-aware character to an action figure who isn't aware that he's a toy—an epiphany that transformed the film.
 A brainstorming session with members of Disney Animation's creative team resulted in the addition of the three-eyed squeaky toy aliens.

+Toy Story was the first animated film for which scratch vocals were recorded first for all reels, to be later replaced by production sound.
+Before that point, animation studios were more disorganized as to when scratch vocals or production sound were recorded for any particular reel.
+For example, during the 1980s, Disney Animation experimented with recording production sound for all reels (without recording scratch vocals first) before starting animation.